RashidSawalha/linux-reporting-project/README.md

 then you need to run this command to make the file executable using ( chmod +x filename.sh )
+( you need to do this for all the files to make sure the project works and not get permission problems)

 now to run the project you need to use the following commands